what is a medical poa what is a medical poa

 Choosing an Agent

 Selecting a trusted agent is crucial.
 The agent should understand the principal’s healthcare values and be capable of making difficult decisions under pressure.
 Important qualities include reliability, good communication skills, and emotional resilience.
-The principal should discuss their wishes with the chosen agent to ensure clear understanding and agreement.
+The principal should discuss their wishes with the agent to ensure clear understanding and agreement.

 Legal Requirements